Skip to main content

 SDK Examples

 The best way to learn the SDK is to see it in action.
-Let's break down run_prd_workflow.py — a complete, production-ready workflow that builds software from a Product Requirements Document.
+Let's break down run_hephaestus_dev.py — a complete, production-ready setup that registers multiple workflows and lets users launch them from the UI.

 The Complete Example